 You know the section after the last chapter that everyone ignores?
 Well that's one of the first things I read.
 This is how I read a book.
 This is part of systematic skimming and allows me to get a feel for the author's vocabulary, a sense of what the book is about, how arguments are structured, and references and sources.
 It's also a good place to find new reading material.

-I received a pre-release copy of Ryan Holiday’s new book, The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph, in the mail this week.
-The book comes out in a couple of weeks.
-In the back I came across something I wish I had found a few years ago when I first started reading philosophy, a stoic reading list.
+In the back of The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph I came across something I wish I had found a few years ago when I first started reading philosophy, a stoic reading list.

 The Big Three.